Medialunas, or Argentinian Croissants

 Instructions

-1. Mix together the water and milk and 1 tsp sugar.
-Cover, and set aside in a warm place (like the microwave) to proof.
-Meanwhile, in a large bowl, mix the flour, salt, and sugar together.
-Form a ring with the dry ingredients, and pour the yeast in the middle.
-Add the beaten egg and mix gently with a wooden spoon, switching with your hands when the spoon is doing nothing.
-Wrap the dough and refrigerate for 30 minutes.
+• Meanwhile, in a large bowl, mix the flour, sugar and salt together.
+Make a well with the dry ingredients and add the yeast mixture.
+Add the beaten egg and mix with a wooden spoon, switching to your hands with the spoon starts to be more difficult.
+Wrap the dough in plastic wrap and refrigerate for 30 minutes.

-3. Once the 30 minutes is up, roll out the dough on a floured surface until1 cm thick.
+• Once the 30 minutes is up, roll out the dough on a floured surface until1 cm thick.
 Place the square of butter on top of the dough, centered, with a border of dough around it.
 Fold the edges of dough so that the butter is still visible.
 This should form a square.
 Then fold the square in half to make a rectangle.
 Finally, fold the rectangle in half to make a smaller square.
 Wrap the dough and refrigerate for 30 minutes.

-4. Once the 30 minutes is up, roll out the dough until a thickness of 1 cm.
-Then, just as above, fold the edges of dough to form a square.
-Then fold the square in half to make a rectangle.
-Finally, fold the rectangle in half to make a smaller square.
-Wrap the dough and refrigerate for another 30 minutes.
+• Once the 30 min is up, roll the dough into a 1 cm thick rectangle.
+Then, just as above, fold the edges of the dough together to form a square.
+Fold the square in half to form rectangle, and then again to form another square.

-5. Once the 30 minutes is up, roll out the dough until a thickness of 1 cm (in a rectangular shape).
+• Once the 30 minutes is up, roll out the dough until a thickness of 1 cm (in a rectangular shape).
 With a sharp knife, cut the edges to form a rectangle.
 Then cut the rectangle horizontally in half.
 You should now have two rectangular strips.
 Cut congruent equilateral triangles across the strips (in the shape of Pillsbury crescent rolls- come on, you know it).
 Pull apart and set aside.

 thumb_IMG_7273_1024

-Pack your culinary bags and keep up with the deliciousness!
+p style=”text-align: center;”>Pack your culinary bags and keep up with the deliciousness!
 Follow me on:

 Bloglovin’Facebook | Twitter | Instagram | Pinterest | Google+